Back To Search Results

 Risk Factors for Pulmonary Embolism

 Most PEs originate as lower extremity DVTs.
 Hence, PE risk factors are the same as DVT.
-Virchow's triad of hypercoagulability, venous stasis, and endothelial injury provides an understanding of these risk factors.
+The Virchow triad of hypercoagulability, venous stasis, and endothelial injury provides an understanding of these risk factors.

 Risk factors can be classified as genetic and acquired.
-Genetic risk factors include thrombophilia, such as factor V Leiden mutation, prothrombin gene mutation, protein C deficiency, protein S deficiency, and hyperhomocysteinemia.
-Acquired risk factors include immobilization for prolonged periods (bed rest of greater than 3 days, anyone traveling greater than 4 hours, whether by air, car, bus, or train), recent orthopedic surgery, malignancy, indwelling venous catheter, obesity, pregnancy, cigarette smoking, and oral contraceptive pill use.[2][3][4][5]
+Genetic risk factors include thrombophilia, eg, factor V Leiden mutation, prothrombin gene mutation, protein C deficiency, protein S deficiency, and hyperhomocysteinemia.
+Acquired risk factors include immobilization for prolonged periods (eg, bed rest of longer than 3 days, any type of travel for >4 hours), recent orthopedic surgery, malignancy, indwelling venous catheter, obesity, pregnancy, cigarette smoking, and oral contraceptive pill use.[2][3][4][5]
+Smoking is a risk factor for all causes of pulmonary infarction, including those associated with PE.[6]
+Paradoxically, younger age (peaking at 40) and increased height are associated with an increased likelihood of developing a PE complicated by pulmonary infarction, while obesity is associated with a reduced likelihood.[7]

 Other predisposing factors for VTE include: